lightning/bolts/02-peer-protocol.md

 The recipient:
   - if `signature` is incorrect:
     - MUST fail the channel.
+  - MUST NOT broadcast the funding transaction before receipt of a valid `funding_signed`.
   - on receipt of a valid `funding_signed`:
-    - SHOULD broadcast the funding transaction,
+    - SHOULD broadcast the funding transaction.
-      - and MUST NOT broadcast the funding transaction earlier.

 ### The `funding_locked` Message